Zsailer/python-for-scientists/docs/index.rst

 =====================

     *"For many scientists, the open-source nature of Python is intimidating.
 They want to use Python and Jupyter notebooks, but they don't know how to begin.
-Proprietary software like Matlab and Mathematica is pre-packaged and ready out-of-the-box, but Python seems more complicated.
+Proprietary software like Matlab and Mathematica comes pre-packaged and ready out-of-the-box, but Python seems more complicated.
 We wanted to provide a quick guide to help scientists get started."*---Zach Sailer

 **This page lists** :ref:`4 steps to starting Python <four steps>` **for scientists**: